SnakeyFlea/FortniteHeightmaps/README.md

 # FortniteHeightmaps
-Archieving Fortnite Heghtmaps for use in UE and UEFN
+Archieving Fortnite Heightmaps for use in UE and UEFN